megallo/markoverator/README.md

 The MarkovGenerator's main() method takes two arguments: a path to a corpus file, and the name of the output model file.
 The input corpus file contains one message per line, e.g.
 ```
-Test.
+:hieverybody: Test.
 Test.
 Is this thing on?
 (awwyiss)
 @here can someone take a look at that pull request
 /code 127.0.0.1:8080